AranVink/dISAppointment/README.md

 ## Supported motherboards
 You need a TPM header, with the LPC pins exposed.
 Most notable is the LDRQ pin, which is required to get IRQ working.
+On some motherboards there are pins that are marked as NC (no connect) that are actually connected to the LDRQ pin.

 For now only Intel motherboard with a pre-PCH100 chipset are known to expose these pins.
 The possibly latest/fastest are X99 motherboards, newer ones will probably never expose the correct pins since Intel dropped support after.

+AMD motherboards have been tested but are known not to work.

 ### Motherboards confirmed working:
 | Brand    | Type           | LDRQ location     | Free IRQ status | Test status |